🏝️

 Please note: It cannot be saved up, transferred to other months, or taken per separate dayparts.

-Processing will take place in NMBRS by requesting 4 hours of holiday leave and 4 hours of special leave and noting '4 hours for free' in the description.
+Processing will take place in NMBRS by requesting 4 hours of holiday leave and 4 hours of special leave and noting '4+4' in the description.

 Holidays